kyclark/gitbook-metagenomics/modules_and_oop.md

 Now I can pattern-match on the ```DNA``` class because I implemented the ```ACCEPTS``` (https://docs.perl6.org/routine/ACCEPTS) method.
 I used the ```multi``` keyword BECAUSE...?

-There is still a big problem with this version, though, because check of the data is still happening outside the object.
+There is still a big problem with this version, though, because the check of the data is still happening outside the object.
 We need to override the default ```new``` method to make sure we are getting valid data:

 ```
 $ cat -n dna4.pl6